 OVERVIEW: Western States Arts Federation creates and promotes arts opportunities in the western region of the US.
 Its grantmaking supports presenting organizations by financially incentivizing them to bring visiting artists into the area.
 Its TourWest program is a "competitive grant program that provides subsidies to arts and community organizations for the presentation of out-of-state touring performers and literary artists."

-IP TAKE: Although its grants primarily go to presenting organizations, which are in the western region of the US, the individuals and groups that benefit from the actual funds can come from anywhere in the world.
-But in terms of the artists who can occupy those presenting venues and benefit from that grant?
-Those individuals and groups can come from anywhere in the country.
+IP TAKE: Although its grants primarily go to presenting organizations in the western region of the US, the individuals and groups that benefit from the actual funds can come from anywhere in the world.

-For its dance grants, this all relates to the federation’s TourWest program, which subsidizes presenting groups to showcase out of state dance troupes (as well as those in the music, theater, and literary realms).
-It’s a subsidy because the program pays for up to 50 percent of the theater artists' fees, up to $2,500.
+The TourWest program subsidizes presenting groups to showcase out of state performers and programs (including the music, visual arts, and theater realms).
+It is a subsidy because the program pays for up to 50 percent of the artists' fees, up to $2,500.

-Applicants should have a solid history of successfully bringing performers to its venue, and a well-articulated plan, including a collaboration with other presenting organizations in the region—meaning that the time and costs for those traveling dancers will amount to maximum performance and exposure.
+Strong applicants will have a solid history of successfully bringing performers to its venue, and will have a well-articulated plan, including collaborations with other presenting organizations in the region—meaning that the time and costs for those traveling dance programs will amount to maximum performance and exposure.

 Part of the reason this outreach component is mandatory is because Western States Arts Federation views engagement with “underserved and/or culturally diverse” audiences as important criteria.
-Be mindful of this as you pitch the dance project you wish to present.
+Grant seekers should be mindful of this in their project pitch.

-TourWest applications are an online process, and due at the beginning of April each year for tours starting the following September.
+TourWest applications are an online process, and due at the beginning of April each year for performances starting the following September.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)